spack/spack/lib/spack/docs/packaging_guide.rst

      - ``self.test_suite.current_test_data_dir``
      - ``join_path(self.test_suite.current_test_data_dir, "hello.f90")``

+.. _inheriting-tests:

 """"""""""""""""""""""""""""
 Inheriting stand-alone tests
 """"""""""""""""""""""""""""

-Stand-alone tests defined in parent (.e.g., :ref:`build-systems`) and virtual (e.g., :ref:`virtual-dependencies`) packages are available to packages that inherit from or provide interfaces for those packages, respectively.
-The table below summarizes the tests that will be included with those provided in the package itself when executing stand-alone tests.
+Stand-alone tests defined in parent (.e.g., :ref:`build-systems`) and virtual (e.g., :ref:`virtual-dependencies`) packages are executed by packages that inherit from or provide interface implementations for those packages, respectively.

+The table below summarizes the stand-alone tests that will be executed along with those implemented in the package itself.

 .. list-table:: Inherited/provided stand-alone tests
    :header-rows: 1